pwsacademy/swift-setup/platforms/windows/README.md

 # Windows 10 / 11

 The following instructions will help you get started with Swift on Windows.
-Two installation methods are available:

-- Manually download Swift and its dependencies
-- Use the Windows Package Manager (**winget**)

 ## Prerequisites